JuliaHealeyParera/3rdcityproj/README.md

 All working documents are stored in the `working_doc_files` folder, which is separated into:

--   `cod_working_docs`: Documents wrangling cause of death date for visualization
+-   `cod_working_docs`: Documents wrangling cause of death data for visualization

 -   `facility_list_analysis`: Documents used for facility list cross referencing in May 2024

 -   `mturk_files:` HTML files and analysis files for mTurk preliminary results

 -   Miscellaneous files